oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 ```shell
 $ kubectl create namespace sample-weblogic-operator-ns
 ```

+The output will show something similar to the following:

 ```
 namespace/sample-weblogic-operator-ns created
 ```

 ```shell
 $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
 ```

+The output will show something similar to the following:

 ```
 serviceaccount/sample-weblogic-operator-sa created
 ```